Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 We begin with the first cell.
 To simulate *X* activating *Y*, we use the reaction *X* → *X* + *Y*.
 In a given interval of time, there is a constant underlying probability related to the reaction rate that any given *X* particle will spontaneously form a new *Y* particle.

 We should also account for the fact that proteins are *degraded* over time by enzymes called proteases.
-The typical protein's concentration will be degraded by 20 to 40 percent in an hour, but transcription factors degrade even faster, lasting a matter of minutes.[^machinery] Degradation is an important feature  of cellular design, as it allows the cell to remove a protein after increasing that protein's concentration in response to some environmental change.
+The typical protein's concentration will be degraded by 20 to 40 percent in an hour, but transcription factors degrade even faster, with each one lasting only a matter of minutes.[^machinery] Protein degradation is an important feature  of cellular design, as it allows the cell to remove a protein after increasing that protein's concentration in response to some environmental change.

 To model the degradation of *Y*, we add a "kill" reaction that removes *Y* particles at some rate.
 We will initialize our simulation with no *Y* particles and the *X* concentration at steady state; since *X* is being produced at a rate that exactly balances its degradation rate, we will not need to add reactions to the model simulating the production or degradation of *X*.